seanslma/maki/Data/Caching/Redis/String.md

 - Byte string values
 - Integer values
 - Floating-point values
+- The maximum size limit for a string value is 512MB

 ## incr/decr commands
 assume non-existent or empty string having a value of zero: